coolbeans201/GreatTechBlogPosts/README.md

 [Analytics at Spotify](https://engineering.atspotify.com/2013/05/analytics-at-spotify/) - Old post but that only goes to show how much Spotify embraces data

 [Agile à la Spotify](https://engineering.atspotify.com/2013/03/agile-a-la-spotify/) - You don't see many places rewriting the Agile manifesto, but the principles Spotify's outlining make sense

+[Fleet Management at Spotify (Part 1): Spotify’s Shift to a Fleet-First Mindset](https://engineering.atspotify.com/2023/04/spotifys-shift-to-a-fleet-first-mindset-part-1/) - Maintaining a lot of components is extremely difficult, but Spotify makes it look easy with this approach.

+[Getting More from Your Team Health Checks](https://engineering.atspotify.com/2023/03/getting-more-from-your-team-health-checks/) - How to get the most out of your team health/pulse checks, something that's not done enough.

 ### Squarespace